-

 Tag Archives: LATFOR

-Disenfranchised Voters Deserve Better Than a Brush-Off | City & State
+Disenfranchised Voters Deserve Better Than a Brush-Off | City & State NY

 My latest OpEd in City and State New York.
 My jaw dropped when I read this week about some 300 upstate voters inadvertently disenfranchised from the federal primary due to a mapping error.
 Unbelievable!
 For six weeks, no one had … Continue reading